ghenle/Color-Control-Module/README.md

 # Color-Control-Module
-The objective of this module is to provide developers with the means to  ensure the 4.5:1 contrast ratio in dynamic JS applications to provide a  higher level of contrast to make it easier for people with low vision.
+This module aims to provide developers with the means to ensure the 4.5:1 contrast ratio in dynamic JS applications, which provides a higher level of contrast and makes it easier for people with low vision.

 # Resource URLs